-Get form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits, from the Utah Office of Energy Development with their certification stamp, verifying the credit is approved and showing the amount of the approved credit.
+Get form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits, from the Governor's Office of Energy Development with their certification stamp.
 Do not send this form with your return.
 Keep the form and all related documents with your records.

-Utah Office of Energy Development PO Box 144845 Salt Lake City, UT 84114-4845 801-536-4235 energy.utah.gov
+Governor's Office of Energy Development (OED) 60 E South Temple, Suite 300 Salt Lake City, UT 84111 801-538-8662 energy.utah.gov/renewabletaxcredit

-(40) Targeted Business Tax Credit (UC §63M-1-504)
+(40) Targeted Business Credit (UC §63N-2-305)

-A business may not claim the targeted business tax credit in the same year the business claims the enterprise zone credit (nonrefundable credit, code 07) or the recycling market development zone credit (nonrefundable credit, code 10).
+You may not claim this credit the same year you claim or carry forward the enterprise zone credit or the recycling market development zone credit.

-A credit is available to businesses providing a community investment project as defined in UC §§63M-1-501 through 63M-1-503.
+A credit is available to businesses providing a community investment project as defined in UC §§63N-2-302 through 63N-2-304.
 Get a certified copy of form TC-40TB, Targeted Business Tax Credit.
 Keep this form and all related documents with your records.

-Governor's Office of Economic Development 60 E South Temple, 3rd Floor PO Box 146950 Salt Lake City, UT 84114-6950 801-538-8804 business.utah.gov/incentives/ enterprise\zones
+Governor's Office of Economic Development 60 E South Temple, 3rd Floor Salt Lake City, UT 84111 801-538-8804 business.utah.gov/programs/incentives/ enterprise-zones